MaherKaram/snake-royale/README.md

     S -->|"Broadcast"| C3
 ```

-Clients are responsible for **input and presentation**.
-The server is responsible for **validation, simulation, matchmaking, and game-state ownership**.
+Clients handle **input and presentation**.
+The server handles **validation, simulation, matchmaking, and game-state ownership**.

-A player therefore does not directly update their snake's position.
-Instead:
+A player's movement follows this flow:

-1. The client captures a directional input.
+1. The client captures directional input.
 2. An `INPUT` message is sent over TCP.
 3. The server validates and stores the requested direction.
 4. The authoritative game loop advances the simulation.
 5. The resulting game state is serialized.
-6. The server broadcasts the new state to both players and spectators.
+6. The server broadcasts the new state to players and spectators.
-7. Each client renders the state locally.
+7. Each client renders the authoritative state locally.

-This keeps every connected client synchronized around a single source of truth.
+This keeps all connected clients synchronized around a single source of truth.

 ---

 ## 🔌 Custom TCP Protocol

-TCP provides a reliable byte stream, but it does **not preserve application message boundaries**.
+TCP provides a reliable byte stream, but it does **not preserve application-level message boundaries**.

-Snake Royale therefore implements its own message-framing protocol instead of assuming that one call to `recv()` corresponds to one complete message.
+Snake Royale therefore implements a custom framing protocol instead of assuming one call to `recv()` corresponds to one complete message.

 Each message is structured as: